-Press any button to clear the Call Alert page.
+Press the Call Response button or any button to clear the Call Alert page.

 □ Emergency Operation

 The Emergency feature is used to indicate a critical situation.

 Your radio supports the following Emergency modes:

 - Emergency Alarm with Emergency Call - Non-Tactical/Revert You talk on a preprogrammed emergency channel.
 The emergency alarm is sent on this same channel. - To exit emergency at any time, press and hold the preprogrammed Emergency button for about a second.